neondatabase/autoscaling/README.md

   demand is above a pre-configured threshold
 * Each K8s node has an `autoscaler-agent` pod that triggers scaling decisions and makes resource requests to the K8s scheduler on the VMs' behalf to reserve additional resources for them
-* Each VM runs the _VM informant_ binary, which communicates to the autoscaler-agent so that it can immediately respond to memory pressure by allocating more (among other things).
+* Each compute node runs the _VM monitor binary, which communicates to the autoscaler-agent so that it can immediately respond to memory pressure by allocating more (among other things).

 Networking is preserved across migrations by giving each VM an additional IP address on a bridge